The Best Laptop for Small Business 2017

 Desktop computers are very much not portable in the same way as a laptop, and traveling with a desktop is just not feasible!

 Some small businesses have begun to use tablets instead of computers for their needs.
-While this is a great idea if one needs a device to act as a cash register or for some specific task, laptops are much more capable of handling the workload of a small business.
+While this is an excellent idea if one needs a device to act as a cash register or for some particular task, laptops are much more capable of handling the workload of a small business.

 With a laptop, you can upgrade the system storage if the need arises, or easily connect and use an external storage device to backup files.